-There is a large research literature examining the impact of the implicit put option in mortgage contracts on default behaviour by mortgage borrowers.
+There is a large literature modeling the default behavior of mortgage borrowers.
 The empirical component of this research is mostly based on US mortgage market data.
-We will briefly review a few of the papers with particular relevance.
+We will briefly review some of the papers with particular relevance.

 The original insight for modeling mortgage default as a put option is credited to Asay (1978).
-Deng et al. (2000) show empirically that a continuoustime, frictionless market, Black-Scholes-type theory of mortgage default as put option exercise provides useful empirical content, but is not sufficient as an empirical model.
+Deng et al. (2000) show empirically that a continuous-time, frictionless market, Black-Scholes-type theory of mortgage default as put option exercise provides useful empirical content, but is not sufficient as an empirical model.
 Unlike the exercise of a securities-market traded put option on a stock, defaulting on a mortgage has large fixed costs, and a potentially large impact on the future economic opportunities of the mortgage borrower, particularly through its impact on their personal credit rating and the availability of new mortgage finance to them.
 Deng et al. also note that mortgage default is not fully "rational" in the sense of cash-flow maximizing - there are moral/social/psychological aspects to the default decision.
 Most of the recent literature does not rely on the continuous-time, frictionless market assumptions of Black-Scholes type models.

-Elmer and Seelig (1998) build a model of mortgage default which combines both inability-to-pay and put-optionality as causes of default.
-Using US data aggregated at the state and regional level, they find that both causes play a role in mortgage default, but that inability-to-pay is relatively stronger.
+Elmer and Seelig (1999) build a model of mortgage default which combines both the unaffordability motive and strategic motive as causes of default.
+Using US data aggregated at the state and regional level, they find that both causes play a role in mortgage default, but that the unaffordability motive is relatively stronger.
 The data used in the paper pre-dates the volatile US property price declines of the post-2007 period.

 Using loan-level data, Tirupattur et al. (2010) conclude that defaults driven by negative equity, rather than ability to pay, are a significant phenomenon in US residential mortgages over their sample period.
 A borrower is defined as strategically in default (that is, exercising their put option) when their mortgage goes from current to 30-, 60- and then 90-days in arrears without any payment during this period or any subsequent payments, while the borrower continues to service non-mortgage loans.
 Strategic defaults increase over time in concert with the decline in US residential property prices and by the end of the sample (February 2010), they represent 12% of all defaulted mortgages.
-Wyman (2009) uses a similar approach and estimates that by second quarter of 2009, 19% of all defaults were strategic.
+Wyman (2009) uses a similar approach and estimates that by the second quarter of 2009, 19% of all defaults were strategic rather than due to a lack of affordability.

-Bhutta et al. (2010) build a theoretical model of mortgage borrower default decisions combining inability-to-pay and put-optionality reasons for default.
+Bhutta et al. (2010) build a theoretical model of mortgage borrower default decisions combining unaffordability and strategic reasons for default.
 They test the model using a loan-level database, combined with micro-regional property price indices, covering several US states with large property price declines (and business cycle recessions) in the post-2007 period.
-They find that, considered separately, inability to pay is the more important source of default decisions, but that put optionality also plays a prominent role.
-They find that when negative equity exceeds 50 percent of the property's value, half of the defaulters are exercising their put option rather than experiencing any inability to pay.
-Also, Bhutta et al. argue that their empirical findings support Foote's (2008) "dual-trigger" model of default - default is highest when householders experience both simultaneous income falls and negative equity increases.
+They find that, considered separately, income distress is the more important source of default decisions, but that strategic default also plays a prominent role at high loan-to-value ratios.
+They find that when negative equity exceeds 50% of the property's value, half of the defaulters are exercising their put option rather than experiencing any inability to pay.
+Also, Bhutta et al. argue that their empirical findings support Foote's (2008) dual-trigger model of default - default is highest when householders experience both simultaneous income falls and negative equity increases.
 The two causes of default interact and reinforce each other.